MakoreviCH/PureAir/README.md

 *   **Mobile Application:** An app for employees to monitor their environment's conditions and view their personal data.
 *   **IoT Devices:** Smart devices equipped with sensors to collect real-time data from the premises.

+## Features

+*   **Real-time Monitoring:** Tracks air temperature, humidity, and gas quality in real-time.
+*   **Administrator Dashboard:** Allows for comprehensive management of:
+    *   Employees and users
+    *   Workspaces and locations
+    *   Employee access passes (RFID)
+*   **Data Analytics:** Visualizes environmental data through interactive charts and provides insights into potential hazards.
+*   **Data Export:** Allows administrators to export filtered data to Excel for reporting.
+*   **Multi-language Support:** The user interface is available in both English and Ukrainian.
+*   **Mobile Access:** Employees can view workspace conditions and their personal profile data on the go.

 ### Built With

 This project utilizes a modern stack of technologies for each of its components: